usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-2/Sprint-3/Defining Success for your Digital Services Acquisition.md

 | **Return on Mission** | Evaluate how delivery supported the agency's mission | Public impact, service improvement, equity outcomes |

 **Instead of asking:**
   “How do we ensure vendors meet contract requirements?”

 **Ask:**
   “How do we measure whether this work helps us fulfill our mission more effectively?”

 **This allows teams to:**

 * Design performance work statements around impact, not just features.
 * Create feedback loops that prioritize iteration and improvement.
 * Select vendors who understand mission delivery, not just software development.

  **Common Pitfalls to Avoid**

 * Writing problem statements that sound like pre-selected solutions.
 * Skipping objectives because “we’ll know it when we see it.”
 * Setting vague goals like “improve user experience” without measurable criteria.
 * Confusing features with outcomes (e.g., “have a dashboard” vs. “help staff track performance in real time”).

-## Checklist for Step 1 Completion
+## Checklist for step 1 completion

 Before moving to acquisition strategy development, ensure you can answer: